kaitlynstrickfaden/edger/vignettes/contourr_methodology.md

 This next code chunk will find the coordinates of the contours in the contour image and recolor them in the original image.
 You must specify some contour value as the minimum threshold to keep.
-By trial and error, I found that 0.1 was a good `contourvalue` for this image.
+By trial and error, I found that 0.1 was a good `contour_value` for this image.

 <br>